-The Ball State men’s volleyball team is excited to announce the 2018 season schedule, which is highlighted by 13 home matches with highly ranked competition.
+The Ball State men’s volleyball team opened its 2018 season schedule Friday night, which is highlighted by 13 home matches with highly ranked competition.

 The season will kick off with six straight home matches.
 Two teams from the Conference Carolinas, Lees-McRae and Emmanuel, will be the first to come into Worthen Arena Jan.
 5 and Jan.
 6. The Cardinals will then host Brigham Young and Stanford in a star-studded weekend.